playframework/playframework/documentation/manual/gettingStarted/Tutorials.md

 Tutorials and examples are useful for showing a single application at work, especially when it comes to integrating with other systems such as databases or Javascript frameworks.

-Play uses [Lightbend Tech Hub](https://developer.lightbend.com/start/?group=play) to publish tutorials that cover a huge number of cases.
+The Play team uses [Lightbend Tech Hub](https://developer.lightbend.com/start/?group=play) to publish tutorials that cover a huge number of cases.
 There you can find projects in Java, Scala and for multiple versions of Play.

 ## Third Party Tutorials and Templates